FrostByte266/hackweek_bot/ReadMe.md

     Incident Reports - When a user is kicked, banned, or unbanned it will auto generate an incident report and a 'receipt' will be sent via DM to both the recipient and the staff member that issued it.
     Optionally it can post these receipts into a channel.
 There is also an option to create a custom incident report.
 These incidents will be preserved through restarts and can be searched with commands.

+    Join/Leave responses - The bot greets people as they come, and wishes them well as they leave.